HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Canada >

 Cameco, as operator of the Cree Extension Joint Venture, is seeking regulatory approval to proceed with the Millennium project.
 The project is a proposed underground uranium mine located about 600 kilometres north of Saskatoon.
 This project is proposed as a mine-only development.
 There are no plans to construct on-site milling or tailings facilities.
 (Cameco, Sep.
 8, 2009)

-> View Millennium regulatory information external link (Cameco)
+> View Millennium regulatory information (Cameco)

 > Download Millennium Project, Project Description, Aug.
-2009 external link (11.1M PDF - Cameco)
+2009 (11.1M PDF - Cameco)

 Cigar Lake Mining project (Saskatchewan)